TheAgileKnights/TheAgileKnights/PersonasStoriesFeatures.md

 Based on Frank's and Hayley's user stories.
 ## 7. Trip and Event Expense Consolidation
 ### Description
-- As the booker for the trip, I want to track the cost of the rental so that I can split it later.
+- As the booker for the trip, I want to use Knight Wallet to track the cost of the rental so that I can split it later.
-- As an event organizer, I want to combine multiple related expenses (tickets and snacks) into one group expense so that I can request one total payment per person.
+- As an event organizer, I want to use Knight Wallet to combine multiple related expenses (tickets and snacks) into one group expense so that I can request one total payment per person.
 - As someone paying for a group order, I want to automatically log the total amount and split it among participants so that I have a clear record of what each person owes.
 - As someone managing group expenses, I want to maintain my own verified transaction history even when others don't participate fully so that my records are always complete.
 ### Constraints